OpenNews/opennews-website/what/community/scholarships/index.md

 # {{ page.title }}

-OpenNews can help you pay for events and programs that develop your work as a journalist with data and code.
+OpenNews can help you pay for events and programs that develop your work as a journalist.
 Attend a conference, take a class, join a training, sign up for a leadership program—you know best what you need.
 If cost is a hardship, we want to help.

 **Key things to know:**

-* These scholarships are for U.S.-based journalists who work in data or code.
+* These scholarships are for U.S.-based journalists, especially those working with data, tech or code.
 This program is one way we can help people in those roles build skills and connections to make their newsrooms more equitable and just.
 * This program is designed to do two things: help you expand your comfort zone and strengthen your support network of colleagues and peers.

 We're excited to hear about the event or program you want to be part of.
-What we want to know most is **_why_ you want to be there and _how_ you plan to use and share what you learn.**
+Most importantly, what we want to know most is **_why_ you want to be there and _how_ you plan to use and share what you learn.**

 ## How to apply

-[Applications are open now](https://forms.gle/YTNXEYpWobuN13vUA) through the end of **Thursday, February 6**.
-Applicants will hear back from us by **Monday, February 17**.
+[Applications are open now](https://airtable.com/appRHdmjblqvfwrOx/pagTK0XiZJbYDyZyr/form) through the end of **Monday, February 2**.
+Applicants will hear back from us by **Wednesday, January 11**.

-<a class="sidebar-button" href="https://forms.gle/YTNXEYpWobuN13vUA">Apply for a journalism stipend!</a>
+<a class="sidebar-button" href="https://airtable.com/appRHdmjblqvfwrOx/pagTK0XiZJbYDyZyr/form">Apply for a journalism stipend!</a>

-{% comment %}**Applications for our first round of 2025 scholarships are now closed.** {% endcomment %}If you applied for a scholarship in this round, we will get back to you by February 17.

-We plan to offer another round of scholarships later this year.

 If you'd like to get notifications about key dates in this program, such as the next time applications are open, [our newsletter](http://eepurl.com/czSVTL) is a great way to stay up-to-date.